rixlabs/typescript-boilerplate/README.md

 In the browser open the following url: http://0.0.0.0:8888

 ## About the author:
+It seems I have inherited this one from:
 [Jose Tovar](http://tmjoseantonio.com)
 *Web Engineer, husband, gamer and a terrible musician*

+Thnks for the good work